population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 of the data.
 First, we make use of the fact that round 6 took place during the April/May lean season but was the round least affected by lockdowns and estimate our main model using only information from rounds 1, 2, and 6.
-The results are shown in Appendix Table A4.
+The results are shown in the top panel of Appendix [@fig:seasonality_comparison].
 Compared to the main model, the short-run effects are slightly smaller and the medium effect larger.
-Second, the only two rounds collected during almost the same calendar month were rounds 4 and 7, and Appendix Table A5 shows the results when we restrict to those two rounds.
+Second, the only two rounds collected during almost the same calendar month were rounds 4 and 7, and the bottom panel of Appendix [@fig:seasonality_comparison] shows the results when we restrict to those two rounds.
 The medium-run effect of the second lockdown for this sample is smaller but still statistically significant in most cases.
 Complicating this comparison is that the